Tax Efficient Investing Strategies

 Direct Company Holdings

 Unlike many advisors, for tax reasons, D.R.
 Harris & Co. frequently recommends direct stock holdings and municipal bonds and US Treasury Bills or Notes in taxable accounts.
 Municipal bonds generally have the lowest tax burden because they are typically exempt from most Federal taxes even if a state other than your own is issuing the bonds.
 The interest on US Treasury Bills and Notes is generally exempt from state income taxes.
-Direct holdings of U.S. stocks also receive highly favorable tax treatment from the IRS because dividends are taxed at a lower rates and long term capital gains taxes on stocks are similarly taxed at low rates.
+Direct holdings of U.S. stocks also receive highly favorable tax treatment from the IRS because qualified dividends are taxed at a lower rates and long term capital gains taxes on stocks are similarly taxed at low rates.
 Additionally our firm may use a lot of US Government Treasury Inflation Protected Securities whose interest may be exempt from state income tax.

 Mutual funds may create unwanted taxable events even when your shares don't appreciate.
 For example, if you bought a mutual fund in 2011 that appreciated 30% between 2009 and 2010, you would be liable to pay taxes on those capital gains when distributed even though your personal shares in the fund did not appreciate because the capital gains are distributed to all the shareholders regardless of when they bought the fund.

 Index funds must change their holdings whenever an underlying index changes and this creates a taxable event for you even if you don't sell your shares.
-For example, the Vanguard Total Stock Market fund may make over 100 securities transactions a year in some years, half of which may create taxable events.
+For example, the Vanguard Total Stock Market fund may make up to or over 100 securities transactions a year in some years, half of which may create taxable events.